|On This Page:|

 The student's name and nine-digit Columbia University identification number or UNI should be included on the memo line of the check.

 Some students are granted awards towards their tuition by individuals or groups unaffiliated with the University.
-Award checks should be sent to the Cashier's Office of Student Financial Services.
+Award checks should be sent to the Payments and Deposits Office of Student Financial Services.

 In most cases, the funds will automatically be credited to the student's account, but in some cases the student may be required to endorse a check.